danabananarama/scribbles/soundness/soundness.md

 My approach to this has always been to just assume things are sound.
 But, just as it took a socially isolated lifestyle in the time of a pandemic to appreciate the importance of face to face interactions, experiencing unsoundness in the wild has deepened my understanding of the concept of soundness.

 So you can imagine how exciting it is to discover unsoundness naturally arising (as a consequence of convenience) in programming!

+<b id="f1">1</b> One of the first things every budding algebraist has to do is prove that _0 * a = 0_.
+This can often take several hours or more, and can either be an immensely beautiful and satisfying experience, or induce one to seriously question the life decisions they've made.
+Or both.[↩](#fref1)

 ### Unsoundness in programming